ErikPereiraAlves/Spring-Boot-Products-Images/README.md

     I configured the H2 Web Console to be accessible via the /console path.
 You can access the console via http://localhost:8080/console  (user id:<ac> )

-3- Integration test thru Postman
+3- Integration test using Postman

     3.1 - Product(s)